🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ‹οΈ Fitness Facilities + 3.6 -- 15 Basic gyms and outdoor hiking options exist, but modern fitness facilities and equipment are minimal.
+πŸ‹οΈ Fitness Facilities + 2.5 -- 15 A basic municipal gym and outdoor spaces for running or hiking are present, but equipment is minimal and modern fitness amenities are lacking.

 πŸ’Ό WORK ENVIRONMENT